awojdyla/jlo/README.md

+# Jlo: Julia Optics

+## About
-This module is meat
+This is a a package made the Julia

-It is inspired by MIP (Matlab image processing), a package that I wrote for Matlab github.com/awojdyla/mip and its Python equivalent, COPPY (Computational Optics for Python) github.com/awojdyla/coppy There's some inspiration from imageJ
+It is inspired by MIP (Matlab image processing), a package that I wrote for Matlab (github.com/awojdyla/mip) and its Python equivalent, COPPY (Computational Optics for Python) github.com/awojdyla/coppy, and to some extent by imageJ

+## usage
+add 'include(Jlo.jl)' to your code and you're good to go

+## Example of use

 Create a gaussian
 Propagate using Fourier Optics

+ft of a sinewave
+pinhole divergence

+## To do
 Some tools for easy data processing: bin crop